 - If documentation is missing (e.g., the community service hours), then get the paperwork done, keep a copy, and always write down the name, time, place and date of delivery to the person who received it.

-- Call a criminal lawyer Atlanta, if things are moving toward a violation.
+- Call an experienced criminal lawyer in Atlanta, if things are moving toward a violation.
 Getting professional representation may be able to help clear up the unresolved issues.
 Whatever this cost may be, it will be less than if a jail visit has to be included in the legal services.

-Alternatively, in some jurisdictions, the criminal justice attorney (who is defending the person charged with violating probation) can go directly to the District Attorney or Solicitor-General, before any hearing.
-The objective is to seek to negotiate (between defense attorney and prosecutor) a consent order about resolving the disputed issues, for presentation of a structured agreement to the Judge.
+In some jurisdictions, the criminal justice attorney (who is defending the person charged with violating probation) can go directly to the District Attorney or Solicitor-General, before any hearing.
+The objective is to negotiate (between the defense attorney and prosecutor) a consent order about resolving the disputed issues, for the presentation of a structured agreement to the Judge.

-In past situations, for some counties or municipal courts, an Atlanta criminal defense attorney from our criminal law firm, has been able to secure an order for immediate release of the client from jail, using this strategy.
-So, when a probation violation arrest has occurred, or where arrest is imminent, such emergencies require a criminal justice lawyer to drop or reschedule other criminal defense matters, to address this emergency for an incarcerated client.
+In past situations, for some counties or municipal courts, an Atlanta criminal defense attorney from our criminal law firm, has been able to secure an order for the immediate release of the client from jail, using this strategy.
+So, when a probation violation arrest has occurred, or where an arrest is imminent, such emergencies require a criminal justice lawyer to drop or reschedule other criminal defense matters, to address this emergency for an incarcerated client.
+If you have a felony or misdemeanor probation violation warrant issued for your arrest, CALL US IMMEDIATELY at 404-567-5515.

 How and Why to Hire a Lawyer for Probation Violation

 Once the VOP (violation of probation) occurs, either the probationer or his or her family seek legal advice on how to clear a warrant without going to jail, and then they hire a lawyer in GA to take immediate action.
+If you have an outstanding warrant issued for your arrest, contact us immediately.
 You will find that not all criminal defense lawyers near me accept either a misdemeanor probation violation or violation of probation felony case.

-Many hours of a criminal attorney’s legal time can be consumed, because the criminal defense lawyer from our Atlanta lawyer office will want to confer with the detained person and invoke attorney-client privilege (usually at the jail).
+Our Atlanta criminal lawyers will want to confer with the detained person and invoke attorney-client privilege (usually at the jail).
 Larry Kohn, Cory Yager and William Head, criminal lawyers Georgia, have made many jail trips to confer with clients facing probation violations.

 Only then can our Atlanta attorneys come up with a plan of attack, for the revocation of probation.
 Call one of our criminal defense attorneys, 24 hours a day, at 404-567-5515, for IMMEDIATE FREE legal advice, on a probation violation.
 The initial lawyer consultation is FREE, so why not take advantage of this no-cost offer?
 Plus, we work EVERY weekend and holiday, and answer calls around the clock.